Denver Police Encryption: When the Mile High City Went Dark

 The numbers

-The Denver metro area, home to nearly 3 million people, went from open police communications to near-total secrecy in under two years.
+The Denver metro area, home to nearly 3 million people, has gone from open police communications to near-total secrecy over the past decade.

 The Marshall Fire: When Information Mattered Most